mramshaw/NoteM/Logging.md

-This would also be the category where we might introduce app-specific event details (highly-active or engaged users, for example) that are of particular interest for future marketing efforts (these remain to be defined).
+This would also be the category where we might introduce app-specific event details (highly-active or engaged users, for example) that are of particular interest for future marketing or retargeting efforts (these remain to be defined).

 ## To Do